gb979033/gb979033/README.md

 ### What am I studying? 🤔📓🎓
 I am currently in my **third year** of a **Bachelor of Science major in Psychology** at *Dalhousie University*.
 ### Why Did I Choose To Take The Course Neural Data Science?
-I enrolled in this class because I was interested in learning the data science used for the brain for EEGs and other neural scans.
+I enrolled in this class because I was interested in learning the data science used for the brain, specifically in relation to EEGs and other neural scans.
 As well as that, I am **not** experienced in coding in the slightest and it always seemed overwhelming  to me so I also chose this course as it would be a nice *challenge* as it's something outside of my comfort zone.
 ### Why Psychology?
-I decided to pursue a degree in psychology as the subject always interested me, specifically the psychopathology aspect of it, and I would like to add to the small number of psychologists in the Bahamas and help advocate for and help those with mental illnesses.
+I decided to pursue a degree in psychology as the subject always interested me, especially the psychopathology aspect of it, and I would like to add to the small number of psychologists in the Bahamas and help advocate for and help those with mental illnesses.
 ### My Future Plans ⌛
 - Complete a Masters Degree in Clinical Psychology
-- Complete a PHD in Clinical Psychology
+- Complete a PhD in Clinical Psychology

 ### How To Reach Me
 My email is **gb979033@dal.ca**